chinapedia/wikipedia.abstract.en/Page/Free_software.md

-Example of a modern free-software operating system running some representative applications.
-Shown are the Xfce desktop environment, the Firefox web browser, the Vim text editor, the GIMP image editor, and the VLC media player.

 FREE SOFTWARE or LIBRE SOFTWARE[1][2] is computer software distributed under terms that allow users to run the software for any purpose as well as to study, change, and distribute it and any adapted versions.[3][4][5][6][7]
 Free software is a matter of liberty, not price: users—individually or in cooperation with computer programmers—are free to do what they want with their copies of a free software (including profiting from them) regardless of how much is paid to obtain the program.[8][9]
 Computer programs are deemed free insofar as they give users (not just the developer) ultimate control over the first, thereby allowing them to control what their devices are programmed to do.[10][11]

 The right to study and modify a computer program entails that source code—the preferred format for making changes—be made available to users of that program.
 While this is often called 'access to source code' or 'public availability', the Free Software Foundation recommends against thinking in those terms,[12] because it might give the impression that users have an obligation (as opposed to a right) to give non-users a copy of the program.